-Amy is currently part of the BBC TV Drama Writers' Programme 2021 (partnered with Eleven Film), BBC Drama Room 2020/21 and BBC Writers' Access Group 2020/21, the Royal Court Introduction to Playwriting Group 2020/21 and BBC Children's New Voices 2020.
+Training: Amy is currently part of the BBC TV Drama Writers' Programme 2021.
+She has previously been part of 4Screenwriting 2021, BBC Drama Room 2020/21, BBC Writers' Access Group 2020/21, the Royal Court Introduction to Playwriting Group 2020/21 and BBC Children's New Voices 2020.

 Amy’s essay ‘AN ODE TO IMPROV (AND POEHLER AND FEY)' features in the book ‘FEMINISTS DON'T WEAR PINK (AND OTHER LIES)', curated by Scarlett Curtis and published by Penguin.
 Amy has also been a regular guest writer for Access Magazine.
 She won 'Colchester New Comedian of the Year 2016’ for her one woman sketch 'THE REBRAND'.
-In 2020 she wrote two short digital plays for the Royal Shakespeare Company and Midsummer Festival.
+In 2020 Amy wrote two short digital plays for the Royal Shakespeare Company and Midsummer Festival.